Amazing Grounding Exercises that Tell Anxiety “No!”

+The earth is abundant in healing tools for almost every modern woe.
+Even the ground we stand on has the ability to improve our mental health.
+Grounding or earthing refers to using the healing properties of the earth’s electrons to increase wellbeing.
 This post is specifically about grounding exercises that can help ease anxious feelings and panic attacks.
 While doing my research for this post, I realized that I’ve been practicing grounding exercises for so long without even knowing it!
-When you have spent enough time digging up every imaginable resource to help with anxiety and depression, you tend to run into a few helpful tips.
-I’ve found these to be the most helpful.
-I hope that you can connect with them and incorporate at least one of these practices into your life.
+While not all of these tips involve directly connecting to the earth, they all have the ability to snap you out of a worry spiral before it ruins your day.
+I hope that you can connect with these practices and incorporate at least one into your life.

 Look at yourself in the mirror

 This is a quick and extremely effective technique.
 For a very long time in my life, I hated looking in mirrors.
 Especially mirrors that were in public places where I didn’t have my beauty arsenal ready to fix any flaw.
 Mirrors, I thought, would remind me that I wasn’t the beauty I wished I was (eye-roll at old self).
 Little did I know that looking myself in the eye would only remind me that I’m alive and breathing, pulling my rambling mind back into the present moment.
 Now instead of avoiding mirrors and when I feel anxious, I seek them out, determined to make my doubts and worries regain some context in the here and now.